 Does OmniWatch keep your data safe?

-OmniWatch is new to the market, so the company hasn’t experienced any data breaches or concerns.
+OmniWatch hasn't had a publicly reported data breach.
 We evaluated the company’s privacy policy to see if there was anything of note.

 In its privacy policy, OmniWatch says, “We may share your Personal Information with advertisers and other third parties as part of our service to you.”

-OmniWatch notes that it won’t share any of your financial information with these advertisers or third parties, unless it’s for performing OmniWatch's core services, such as billing and fulfillment.
+OmniWatch notes that it won’t share any of your financial information with these advertisers or third parties unless it’s to perform OmniWatch's core services, such as billing and fulfillment.

 Another section that raised our eyebrows was under Section III, Sales/Sharing of Personal Data.
 OmniWatch states,